Download the app today.

 Artifact

 Artifact is a contemporary podcast company that offers unique, personalized podcasts capturing personal stories, special moments, or extensive interviews.
 Utilizing a cadre of professional interviewers and experienced editors, Artifact transforms individual experiences into captivating podcast episodes that can be shared and cherished for generations.
 This niche concept emphasizes the power of oral history and positions it in a modern, accessible context that aligns with today's digital media trends.
-Artifact's format allows for a multi-sensory experience - hearing the tones, expressions, and emotions in the voices, while StoryWorth relies on the written word's power, enabling readers to visualize and imagine the narrative.
+Artifact's format allows for a multi-sensory experience - hearing the tones, expressions, and emotions in the voices, while Storyworth relies on the written word's power, enabling readers to visualize and imagine the narrative.

 Legacybox